Gryllus integer: Song production

 Gryllus integer has a unique song known as a rapid thrill., which is produced by tegminal (forewing) stridulation.
 These displaying male crickets prefer to call from warmer sites and it has been found that their micro-habitat choice based on temperature can influence their mating calls.
 Male song varies in duration of uninterrupted trilling.
 Males use this call to attract sexually receptive females who tend to preferentially move toward males with longer calling bouts (periods of calling that contain no pause greater than 0.10 s in real time), although female mate preference can vary.

 These males tend to fight intensely and stridulate their wings more when trying to acquire females.
 Sexually mature males tend to be more aggressive and heavier than lighter males which have not yet produced a spermatophore.
-The calling song of G. integer attracts females and results in spacing between mates, but it also attracts the parasitoid female fly Euphasiopteryx ochracea.
+The calling song of G. integer attracts females and results in spacing between mates, but it also attracts the parasitoid female fly Ormia ochracea.
 This parasitoid fly lays its larvae on the surface of the cricket and burrows into its body.